Stability of transition semigroups and applications to parabolic equations: Stability of strongly Feller semigroups

-Up to now, we made no regularity assumptions on the orbits of the semigroup $\mathscr{T}$.
-However, the semigroups appearing in applications typically have orbits that are regular in some sense so that we can associate a generator with such a semigroup.
-In this situation, it is possible to reformulate the condition (iv) in Theorem \ref{t.main-cont-functions} in terms of the generator.
+Up to now, no regularity assumptions on the orbits of the semigroup $\mathscr{T}$ have been made.
+However, semigroups appearing in applications typically have orbits that are regular in some sense, so that a generator can be associated to them.
+In this situation, it is possible to reformulate condition~(iv) in Theorem \ref{t.main-cont-functions} in terms of the generator, since the (dual) fixed space of the semigroup is then simply the kernel of the (dual) generator.
+This facilitates the applicability to concrete differential equations.

-To that end, we consider a bounded semigroup of kernel operators (equivalently, $\sigma(C_b(\Omega), \cM(\Omega))$-continuous operators) $\mathscr{T}_C= (T_t^C)_{t>0}$ on $C_b(\Omega)$; we will explain why we prefer to work on $C_b(\Omega)$ in a moment.
-We call $\mathscr{T}_C$ \emph{weakly measurable} if for every $f\in C_b(\Omega)$ and $\mu \in \mathscr{M}(\Omega)$ the scalar function $t\mapsto \langle T_t^Cf, \mu\rangle$ is measurable.
-It follows from \cite[Theorem 6.2]{kunze2011} that the semigroup is integrable in the sense of \cite{kunze2011}.
-Note that the assumption that the orbits are $\sigma$-continuous at 0 made there is only needed to ensure that (i) the semigroup is weakly measurable (which we assume here) and (ii) to ensure that weak integration of Radon-measure-valued functions yields a Radon-measure as result (which is not needed here, as on a Polish space, every measure is a Radon measure).
+A generator can be defined under very weak time regularity assumptions, namely a weak measurability assumption.
+Consider a bounded semigroup of kernel operators (equivalently, $\sigma(C_b(\Omega), \cM(\Omega))$-continuous operators) $\mathscr{T}_C= (T_t^C)_{t>0}$ on $C_b(\Omega)$; we will explain in a moment why we prefer to work on $C_b(\Omega)$.
+The semigroup $\mathscr{T}_C$ is called \emph{weakly measurable} if for every $f\in C_b(\Omega)$ and $\mu \in \mathscr{M}(\Omega)$ the scalar function $t\mapsto \langle T_t^Cf, \mu\rangle$ is measurable.
+It follows from \cite[Thm.\ 6.2]{kunze2011} that $\mathscr{T}_C$ is an integrable semigroup in the sense of \cite[Definition~5.1]{kunze2011}.
+Note that the assumption that the orbits are $\sigma$-continuous at $0$ made there is only needed to ensure that (i) the semigroup is weakly measurable (which we assume here) and (ii) to ensure that weak integration of Radon-measure-valued functions yields a Radon-measure as result (which is not needed here, as on a Polish space, every measure is a Radon measure).